Lorenzo Coffin: Biography

 Coffin was born in Alton, New Hampshire, and attended Oberlin College.
 He taught in Chester, Ohio, where future U.S. president James Garfield was one of his students.

 Coffin moved to Webster County, Iowa, in 1854, where he engaged in farming and social reform causes.
 He is credited with building the first round barn in Iowa, in 1867.
 Coffin was an early farm news editor for the Fort Dodge Messenger and served on a variety of boards and associations, including the Iowa State Fair, Iowa Stock Breeders Association, Iowa Farmers' Alliance, Farmers Protective Association, and the National Dairy and Food Association.
 He was also a leader in establishing farmers' mutual insurance companies, and agricultural extension education.

-He served in the Civil War as a minister, from 1862-63.
+He served in the Civil War as a minister, from 1862 to 1863.

 Coffin served as Iowa's immigration agent, and as the state's first Railroad Commissioner, from 1883 until 1888.
 He established the Railroadmen's Temperance Movement, was involved with the Railroadmen's YMCA movement, helped establish the Railroadmen's Retirement Home in Highland Park, Illinois, and served as president of its board of directors.

 Coffin supported Prohibition in the United States, served on the Iowa Anti-Saloon League, ran as a Prohibitionist for governor of Iowa in 1906, and was the vice-presidential candidate on the United Christian Party ticket in 1908.
 Coffin was also involved with the prison reform movement.
 He also established a home for unwed mothers under the auspices of the Woman's Christian Temperance Union.